nick-ryall/eventarc/README.markdown

 * Editing Eventarc entries from within Symphony.

-This features are expected to be available in the next update to the Eventarc API at which time they will be added to this extension.
+This feature is expected to be available in the next update to the Eventarc API at which time it will be added to this extension.

 ## Changelog